Pregnancy, Delivery and Criminal Abortion

 India's Medical Termination of Pregnancy Act 1971, amended substantially in 2021 and supplemented by consequential judicial decisions, provides the statutory framework for lawful termination.
 Its outer gestational limit, medical-board requirements, and provider-eligibility conditions define what a criminal abortion is by exclusion: any termination performed outside these conditions is potentially criminal.
 The BNS 2023 §§ 88-94 retain the substantive offence structure from IPC §§ 312-318, transposing it into the new code while preserving the defences available to registered practitioners who act within the MTP Act's authorised framework.

-The judicial activism of the Supreme Court of India in X v.
+The Supreme Court in X v.
 NCT Delhi (2022) and Z v.
-State of Bihar (2017) has expanded the MTP Act's reach well beyond its literal text, requiring courts and medical boards to interpret the Act's provisions in a manner consistent with women's bodily autonomy and the constitutional right to reproductive choice under Article 21.
-These cases form the contemporary jurisprudential frame within which medico-legal practitioners must situate their clinical reports and court testimony.
+State of Bihar (2017) has interpreted the MTP Act in a manner consistent with women's bodily autonomy and the constitutional right to reproductive choice under Article 21, expanding the Act's practical reach beyond its literal text.
+These cases define the jurisprudential context within which medico-legal practitioners must prepare clinical reports and court testimony.

 Comparative frameworks include the United Kingdom's Abortion Act 1967 (as amended by section 37 of the Human Fertilisation and Embryology Act 1990), which permits termination up to 24 weeks on broad social grounds, and the US post-Dobbs legal landscape following the Supreme Court's decision in Dobbs v.
 Jackson Women's Health Organization (2022), which returned regulation to the states and produced a patchwork of laws ranging from complete prohibition to no upper gestational limit.
-The WHO's Safe Abortion: Technical and Policy Guidance for Health Systems (3rd edition, 2022) provides the global clinical standard for all jurisdictions.
+The WHO's Abortion Care Guideline (2022) provides the global clinical standard for all jurisdictions.
+The overlapping question of live birth versus stillbirth in post-delivery criminal cases is covered in infanticide and stillbirth: the medico-legal distinction.
+The death certification and DVI interface topic addresses how maternal deaths from unsafe abortion are classified and reported.

 Symptoms.
 Amenorrhoea is the most consistent early indicator, though it is not pathognomonic.
 Nausea and vomiting (morning sickness), breast tenderness, urinary frequency, and fatigue are early symptoms.
 Quickening (the first perceived fetal movements) occurs at approximately 16-20 weeks in a first pregnancy and slightly earlier in subsequent pregnancies.